Peliha-ip/The-Cold-Above/README.md

 - Still an Icequake (Encounter a bloop)
 - Did The Obsidian Just Move (Move an obsidian block with a gooey piston or a goo block connected to a piston)
 - There's a Worm in My Tree (Encounter a fuzzy worm inside a tree)
+- I'm Bejeweled (have 3 of each rubies, sapphires, opals, zircons, emeralds, amethyst shards, and quartz)
+- Wrong Demographic, But Right Customer (Barter emeralds with aliens)